Mini-class

 $$ \mathbb{E}_{q_\theta}[s_\theta \cdot k_1] = \mathbb{E}_{q_\theta}[s_\theta \cdot k_1] \quad \checkmark $$

-Therefore, when $k_1$ is used as a reward penalty, the induced policy gradient is unbiased.
+Therefore, when $k_1$ is used in reward shaping, the induced policy gradient is unbiased.

 Using $k_3$ as Penalty: Gradient Biased